Who?

 Why?

-I’m hoping the Welcome to Charlottesville series will become the script for a play called… wait for it...
+I began with the hopes that Welcome to Charlottesville series would become the script for a play called… wait for it...
 Welcome to Charlottesville.
+Then I kept going due to the way the 2024 election mimicked patterns of decline that came up in the events in Charlottesville.

 Stay up-to-date